-The purpose of this test is to evaluate the voltage output and response time of the Air Flow Meter during engine idle, WOT and over-run conditions.
+The purpose of this test is to evaluate a hot film Air Flow Meter’s (AFM) voltage output with a turbo diesel engine during engine idle, acceleration, and over-run conditions.

 We know that our PicoScope users are clever and creative and we’d love to receive your ideas for improvement on this test.
 Click the Add comment button to leave your feedback.